glscene/ArenaC/README.md

 # SamplesGLS
-The source code samples based on GLScene compomemts and objects
+The source code samples based on GLScene components and objects